OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle: Applications

-The MSE on the testing set after 1000 epochs are presented in Table~\ref{fig:cmp_ODENets}.
-We see OnsagerNet giving the best accuracy, followed by MLP-ODEN.
-They are both significantly better than SymODEN.
-The low accuracy of SymODEN is due to the fact that the dissipation matrix is assumed to be a function of $x$ only in SymODEN \cite{zhongDissipativeSymODENEncoding2020}, but here it depends on $v$.
-This is an example of a limited hypothesis space that affects performance.
-From Table~\ref{fig:cmp_ODENets}, we see that the results of OnsagerNet are not sensitive to the choice of activation functions.
-Since many dynamical systems have only polynomial type nonlinearities, we will only use ReQU and ReQUr for remaining experiments.
+For the Hookean case, the mean squared error (MSE) loss on testing set can be reduced to about $10^{-5}\sim 10^{-8}$ for all the three ODE nets, depending on different random seeds and activation functions used.
+For the nonlinear pendulum case, the MSE loss on testing set can be reduced to about $10^{-4} \sim 10^{-5}$ for OnsagerNet and $10^{-3} \sim 10^{-5}$ for MLP-ODEN, but only $10^{-2}$ for SymODEN, see Fig \ref{fig:cmp_ODENets}.
+The reason for the low accuracy of SymODEN is that in the SymODEN, the diffusion matrix is assumed to be a function of general coordinate $x$ only \citep{zhongSymplecticODENetLearning2020}, but here in the damped pendulum problem, the diffusion term depends on $v$.
+From the test results presented in Figure \ref{fig:cmp_ODENets}(a), we see that the results of OnsagerNet are not sensitive to the nonlinear activation functions used.
+Moreover, \ref{fig:cmp_ODENets}(b) shows that OnsagerNet has much better long time prediction accuracy.
+Since the nonlinearities in many practical dynamical systems are of polynomial type, we will mainly use ReQU and ReQUr as activation functions for other numerical experiments in this paper.

-In Fig \ref{fig:LangevinPot} we plot the contours of learned energy functions using OnsagerNet and compare them with the ground truth $U(x)+\tfrac{1}{2}v^2$.
-We observe a clear correspondence up to scaling.
-The minimum $(x,v) = (0, 0)$ is accurately captured.
-To compare the learned energy with physical energy, we first calculate the Hessian matrix of the energy at $(0, 0)$, then make a linear coordinate transformation to the learned energy such that its transformed Hessian at origin is equal to the exact one (see \SI{E} for a discussion on why an alignment is needed).
-After this alignment, the $L^2$ error between the learned and physical energy is about $6.8 \times 10^{-3}$.
+In Fig \ref{fig:LangevinPot} we plot the contours of learned energy functions using OnsagerNet and compare with the exact ground truth total energy function $U(x)+v^2/2$.
+We observe a clear correspondence up to rotation and scaling for the linear Hookean model case and a scaling of the nonlinear pendulum case.
+In all cases, the minimum $(x = 0, v = 0)$ is accurately captured.
+Note that we used a linear transform to align the learned free energy.
+After the alignment, the relative $L^2$-norm error between the learned and physical energy for the two tested cases are $6.3 \times 10^{- 3}$ and $8.6 \times 10^{-2}$ respectively.
+To verify that the OnsagerNet approach is able to learn non-quadratic potentials, we also test an example with exact double-well type potential $U(x)=(x^2-0.5)^2$ and $\gamma=3$.
+The relative $L^2$-norm error between the learned and exact energy is $7.5\times 10^{-2}$, where a simple $\min$-$\max$ rescaling is used before calculating the numerical error for this example.

-More results on trajectory accuracy and qualitative features, including application to a linear Hookean model, are given in \SI{G.1 and Fig. 7-8}.
+In Fig. \ref{fig:LangevinPath}, we plot the trajectories for exact dynamics and learned dynamics with initial values starting from four boundaries of the sample region.
+We see that the learned dynamics are quantitatively accurate, and the qualitative features of the phase space are also preserved over long times.